RawshanaraEity/social-event-management/question and ans.md

 #### Answer: C

-<i>Correct ans is C because one value is a number and another is a string</i>
+<i>Correct ans is C because in javascript when we add a number and a string it converts the number to a string and then concatenates the two strings.</i>

 </p>
 </details>